Alymantara/pydoppler/README.md

   ### Section 2.2: Normalise the data and set doppler files
   You will need to define a continnum band - one at each side of the emission line - to fit and later subtract the continuum.
-This normalised spectra will be put in in a dopin file to be read by the fortran code.
+This normalised spectra will be put in in a file to be read by the fortran code.
   ```python
   # Normalise the spectra
       dop.Dopin(continnum_band=[6500,6537,6591,6620],